dwarning/VA-Models/README.md

 Detailed documentation, examples and precompiled binaries of all release are **available on the [website](https://openvaf.semimod.de)**.
 To test the latest development version you can download nightly version of OpenVAF for linux [here](https://openva.fra1.cdn.digitaloceanspaces.com/openvaf_devel_linux_amd64.tar.gz).

-OpenVAF has been tested with a NGSPICE version 39.
+OpenVAF has been tested with NGSPICE version 39.
 It can already support a large array of compact models.

-Furthermore, some Verilog-A language features are currently not supported:
+Furthermore, some Verilog-A language features are currently not supported by openVAF:

-* Noise analysis
+* Noise analysis (white_noise(), flicker_noise())
-* No Laplace transform
+* Laplace transform filters
 * Language constructs: $abstime(), @cross()

 ### NGSPICE